-Montessori with your 15 month old is so much fun!
+Montessori with your 15-month-old is so much fun!
 Your child is growing so quickly and you don’t want to miss any opportunity to help them along their way.

 Although it may seem to an outsider that your child hasn’t changed much from the last few months, there could be nothing further from the truth.
 Your child is going through so many changes, Montessori is a great way to help conquer your child’s newest goals (like potty training!)

 Keep in mind your child may be still interested in materials or activities from earlier months and that is perfectly ok.
-Each child learns at there own pace as well as has their own unique interests so try to follow your child’s lead above all else.
+Each child learns at their own pace as well as has their own unique interests so try to follow your child’s lead above all else.

 Preparing your environment is something that constantly needs to be evaluated as your child grows through different developmental stages.
 This will help support your child’s independence and through his/her sensitive periods which we will talk about below.

 If you haven’t switched your child to a floor bed yet, it’s not too late.
 The low bed offers your child a better perception of their environment and allows them to move forward in their path towards independence.

 Self-care is starting to be a very important part of your toddler’s life.
 Help your toddler gain independence by setting up a self-care station in the bathroom, a self-serve snack station in the kitchen, and low-level access to their clothing in their bedroom.